Duchess of Portland (1783 ship)

 Duchess of Portland (or Dutchess of Portland) was launched at Bristol in 1783.
 She was primarily a West Indiaman.
-However, she made one voyage as a slave ship in the triangular trade in enslaved people, and two as a whaler in the British Southern Whale Fishery.
+However, she made one voyage as a slave ship in the triangular trade in enslaved people, and two as a whaler in the British southern whale fishery.
 She then became a transport.
 The US Navy captured her in 1812.
 She was in ballast and her captors burnt her.

 Career

 Lloyd's Register (LR), and later, the Register of Shipping, both show Duchess of Portland being built in 1783.
 Even so, Dutchess of Portland did not appear in LR until 1787.
 That issue showed her with B. Francis, master, Dickinson, owner, and trade London–Dominica.

 The ship arrivals and departures (SAD) data in Lloyd's List (LL) showed her with Francis, master, making a voyage to Dominica, via New York, in 1787.
 Furthermore, in 1789 LL reported on 6 February 1789 that Duchess of Portland, Francis, master, had put into Dartmouth in great distress.
 She had been sailing from London to Dominica when she suffered the loss of her masts and other damage.
 She had damages repaired in 1789.

 LR for 1792 showed Duchess of Portland with E. Lamb, master, Hamilton, owner, and trade London–Jamaica, changing to London–Africa.

 Enslaving voyage (1792–1793): Captain Edward Lamb sailed from London on 5 December 1792.
 He started purchasing captives on 1 March 1793 at Cape Coast Castle.
-Although under Dolben's Act of 1788, Duchess of Portland was legally authorized to carry up to some 400 captives, he purchased only 99.
+Although under the Slave Trade Act 1788 (28 Geo.
+3. c.
+54), Duchess of Portland was legally authorized to carry up to some 400 captives, he purchased only 99.
 Duchess of Portland arrived at Lucea on 24 June and landed 98 captives.
 At some point Captain Taylor replaced Lamb.
 Duchess of Portland arrived back at London on 3 November.